jerzakm/V3-Multiplayer-mod-next/readme.md

   - era 5 - 24000 > 25000
   - tech spread randomness 50% to 15%
   - tech cost ahead of time 25% to 28%
-  - Military tech tree reordered
+  - Military tech tree reordered (infiltrators > flamethorwers > chemical warfare)

 **Pop growth**
   - min_birthrate to 0.0017 from 0.0020